AthenACHY/AthenACHY.github.io/_posts/2023-12-04-FR_Perturb.md

 ### Comments
-So,, we explore the concept and codes of FR-perturb, which infer perturbation effects based on pooled screens.
+So, we explore the concept and codes of FR-perturb, which infer perturbation effects based on pooled screens.
 Looking into the code, FR-perturb first summarize DE from scRNA-seq datasets to a 20 dimension latent space.
 Next FR-perturb summarize perturbation into a 20 dimension latent space.
 Finally, the dot product of the perturbation x 20 PC  .
 20PC x gene weight results into the gene x perturbation effect matrix.

 The paper's dataset did not have enough power to generate convincing FDR with the q-values.
 So we can expect that future experiments will still require more cells in the guide-pooled experiments.